awsdocs/aws-php-developers-guide/doc_source/guide_credentials.md

 + Supply the credentials yourself\.
 These can be root account credentials, IAM credentials, or temporary credentials retrieved from AWS STS\.

 **Important**
-For security, we *strongly recommend* that you *use IAM users* instead of the root account for AWS access\.
-For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the IAM User Guide\.
+For security, we *strongly recommend* that you do **not** use the root account for AWS access\.
+Always refer to the [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide* for the latest security recommendations\.

-## Using the Default Credential Provider Chain<a name="default-credential-chain"></a>
+## Using the default credential provider chain<a name="default-credential-chain"></a>

 When you initialize a new service client without providing any credential arguments, the SDK uses the default credential provider chain to find AWS credentials\.
 The SDK uses the first provider in the chain that returns credentials without an error\.